inno-se/the-guide/README.md

 1. Set matching `Sprint` in your type `Backlog` issues and their type `Task` sub-issues.
 1. Adjust the entry criteria specified in Kanban boards in the `Roadmap` and `Product Backlog` projects.
 Criteria for a column specify when an issue can be moved to that column.

-## Work items hierarchy
+## Work item hierarchy

-We use the following hierarchy of work items represented via different types of issues and pull requests.
+We use the following hierarchy of work items that are represented via issues of different types and pull requests.

 ```mermaid
 graph LR